Saxonica: Latest releases

 Product headlines

 SaxonCS is built by transpiling the source code of SaxonJ to C#.
-As well as new features inherited from SaxonJ, it now targets .NET 6, and plugs some gaps in the C# API.
+As well as new features inherited from SaxonJ, it now targets .NET 6 (and from SaxonCS 12.6, it targets .NET 8), and plugs some gaps in the C# API.
 The new release also offers integration with the XML capabilities of LINQ.

 SaxonCS delivers the functionality of Enterprise Edition: it is a commercial product and you will need a license key to activate it.
 30-day evaluation licenses are available.